williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Advance Notice: API Rate Limit Improvements

-We are making rate limits more granular and will roll the changes out over the next few months.
+We are making rate limits more granular and will roll the changes out over the next few months:

 1. Shortly after February 8, 2017, we'll provide system log alerts to let you know that you would have exceeded any of these new API rate limits.
+2. Sometime in February, 2017, we’ll treat authenticated end-user interactions on a per-user basis.
+Interactions like SSO after login won't apply to your org-wide API rate limits.
-2. Shortly after March 8, 2017, these new, more granular rate limits will be enforced.
+3. Shortly after March 8, 2017, the new, more granular rate limits will be enforced.
 At that point, the warnings in the System Log will change to error notifications.
-3. Sometime in February, 2017, before granular rate limits are enforced, we’ll start treating authenticated end-user interactions on a per-user basis.
-Interactions like SSO after login won't apply to your org-wide API rate limits.

-Of course, as each change is released, we'll announced here.
+Of course, as each change is released, we'll announced the change here.

 For a full description of the rate limit changes, see [API Rate Limit Improvements](https://support.okta.com/help/articles/Knowledge_Article/API-Rate-Limit-Improvements).<!-- OKTA-110472 -->